Baptouuuu/Sy/docs/Service-container.md

 Above you have an example how to inject a set of parameters in the container.
 You then have an access to them as arguments of your setters by using the syntax `%param.name%`.
 The dotted notation means a nested object.

-You can event drop the reference to the `params` variable as you can retrieve the parameters from outside the container by calling `container.getParameter()` (you can even check if a parameter exist via `container.hasParameter()`).
+You can even drop the reference to the `params` variable as you can retrieve the parameters from outside the container by calling `container.getParameter()` (you can even check if a parameter exist via `container.hasParameter()`).

 ## Private services